cta-observatory/configsystem/README.md

-# Prototyping a config system for ctapipe and other other uses
+# Prototyping a config system for ctapipe and others

 ## Requirements